Harassment and Inappropriate Behaviors

 • Making sexual suggestions or invitations, or giving gifts that are inappropriate (underwear, perfume), unwelcome and unreciprocated (physically, verbally, or by any electronic means)

-• Making unwanted comments or questions on a person’s physical aspect or sexual attributes
+• Making unwanted comments or questions on a person’s physical aspect, sexual attributes, or private life

 • Making any promotion or advantage depend on accepting romantic invitations or sexual advances (always constitutes harassment)